-Over the course of a year, I placed tens of thousands of calls to accomplish what we all thought was more than possible: getting people to the polls, to volunteer, and to be energized.
-As a volunteer, you’re lucky to reach one out of ten, but that didn’t dissuade any of us from doing what we could to help elect the first female president of the United States, Hillary Clinton.
+For more than a year, I sat down to place tens of thousands of calls to accomplish what we all thought was possible: getting people to the polls, getting people to volunteer, getting people to be energized.
+As a volunteer, you’re lucky to reach one out of ten, but that didn’t dissuade any of us from doing what we could to help elect the first female President of the United States, Hillary Clinton.

 I woke up on November 8th, ready to see the hard work pay off and the dawn of a new era in American society, when the barriers would be broken and the bridges would be built.
 Throughout the morning and the afternoon, I, like many others, stayed glued to the television, and spent a few hours at the polls to greet voters and thank them for turning out on behalf of local candidates.
 When the polls closed, we went to our victory party at a restaurant on the marina in Kennebunkport, the traditional bastion of the Bush Republicans.